SyedRabi08/Syed-Rabi-Data-Science-AI-Portfolio/README.md

 ## 🔍 What I Do
 - I build end-to-end data solutions: from **data gathering and cleaning**, through **modelling and insights**, to **deployment and maintenance**.
-- I don’t just hand you a model — I show you *how to use it*, *how to maintain it*, and *how your team can adopt it*.
+- I don’t just hand you a model — I show you *how to use it* and *how your team can adopt it*.
 - I operate solo, lead teams when needed, and focus on business outcomes (not just code).

 ---